 When a Siamese cat is born, she is usually white all over, but 10 days after birth, their color points begin to develop.
 Before they are 5 months old, the point color around their face, legs and tail becomes visible though not fully dark.
 As they get older, the point areas of their fur turn darker.

-The seal points Siamese have a light yellowish body with dark brown/black points.
+The seal points have a light yellowish body with dark brown/black points.

-Chocolate point Siamese cats sport a light cream body with lighter brown points.
+Chocolate point kitty cats sport a light cream body with lighter brown points.

-These are Siamese cats with a white body and diluted chocolate points.
+These are cats with a white body and diluted chocolate points.

 This is not to say there are no other colorations.
 In fact, according to a recent study, Siamese felines can come in over 32 different color points.